RobStilson/robstilson/content/authors/admin/_index.md

 - Visitors
 ---

-Rob Stilson is a Data Scientist, I-O Pscyhologist and Adjunct Professor.
+Rob Stilson is a Data Scientist, I-O Pscyhologist, and Adjunct Professor.